-Typography: Large headings can work well on wider layouts, but on smaller screens they can take up a lot of vertical space and therefore require additional scrolling.
+Large headings can work well on wider layouts, but on smaller screens, they can take up a lot of vertical space and therefore require additional scrolling.
 As line lengths alter, you should consider line heights and other typographic treatments too.

-Superfluous content: Is some content not required?
+Is some content not required?
 Does other content only need to be shown in certain scenarios?
-We don’t advocate hiding content based on what device a user happens to be using, but techniques like conditional loading can help us serve up smaller pages that only load complementary content when required.
+We don’t advocate hiding content based on what device a user happens to be using, but techniques like conditional loading can help us serve up smaller pages that only load complimentary content when required.

 Creating a narrower layout helps us stress test a design